ADVERTISEMENT

 10 Dec 2021

-American musician, songwriter, actor, producer, Mike Nesmith died from heart failure at his home in Carmel Valley, California age 78.
+American musician, songwriter, actor, and producer, Mike Nesmith died from heart failure at his home in Carmel Valley, California age 78.
 He was best known as a member of the pop rock band the Monkees and co-star of the TV series The Monkees (1966–1968).
 His song writing credits include ‘Different Drum’, which became a hit for Linda Ronstadt and the Stone Poneys.
-After the break-up of the Monkees, Nesmith continued his successful song writing and performing career, first with the seminal country rock group the First National Band, with whom he had a top-40 hit, ‘Joanne’.
+After the break-up of the Monkees, Nesmith continued his successful songwriting and performing career, first with the seminal country rock group the First National Band, with whom he had a top-40 hit, ‘Joanne’.

 19 Aug 2019